-In regard to the timing: the TP will allow anywhere up to and within the maximum seconds.
+Regarding the timing: the TP will allow anywhere up to and within the maximum seconds.
 For example, for up to 40 seconds, it will be accepted anywhere up to 40.59sec.

 Pattern dance sequence

 To call the patter dance sequence: